zephy-lee/ElectricMeter/README.md

 ## Donation

-If this app help to, you can give me a cup of coffee :)
+If this app helps to you, please give me a cup of coffee :)